RedemptionCoder/globalx-namesorter-assessment/README.md

  <p>The project is broken up as follows:</p>

  Folder <code>NameSorterUtilty</code>
  contains the main <code>Program.cs</code> and <code>NameSorterUtilityControl</code> classes.
 The <code>NameSorterUtilityControl</code> class is the main controlling class of the console app.
-It is means to resemble the MVC approach.
+It is meant to resemble the MVC approach.

  Folder <code>SorterLibrary</code>
- Contains all of the model classes that does all the work.
+ contains all of the model classes that does all the work.
 The project uses two sorting algorithms/approaches.
 The default one uses the <code>System.Collections.ArrayList.Sort()</code> algorithm.
 This is provided through the <code>ArrayListStringSorter</code> class that implements the <code>ISorter</code> interface.

  <h3>The MergeSort Algorithm</h3>
  <p>In my confusion, I went ahead and chucked in the MergeSort algorithm as well.
 It implements the <code>ISorter</code> interface with the <code>MergeSortStringSorter</code> class.
 The MergeSort method can be used instead of the <code>ArrayList.Sort()</code> method by invoking the <code>-ms</code> option i.e. <code>name-sorter &lt;Input File Name&gt; -ms</code>.